Free Christmas Events in Atlanta

 Carriage Rides with Santa at West Cobb Avenues.
-Enjoy holiday music, complimentary horse-drawn carriage rides, visits with Santa and take home a free photo!
-Visit Santa at the new Hope Marketplace next to Jos.
-A. Bank
+Enjoy holiday music, complimentary horse-drawn carriage rides, and visits with Santa!

 Carriage Rides and Santa Photos at The Shoppes at Webb Gin.
 Complimentary carriage rides and photos with Santa when you show a same-day shopping receipt.

-Tuba Christmas at Underground.
-Music lovers won’t want to miss the annual Tuba Christmas on Friday, December 4th from noon to 1 p.m.
+Tuba Christmas at Cumberland Mall.
+Music lovers won’t want to miss the annual Tuba Christmas on Friday, December 1 from noon to 1 p.m.
 What began in 1974 as a tribute to artist/teacher William J. Bell has continued around the country over the years and is now one of Atlanta’s most beloved holiday traditions.
 This local favorite is back again for an outdoor show by adults and children of all ages.
-Lucky you, their performance is just in time for the lunch break, so swing by and grab lunch at Underground Atlanta during this one‐of‐a‐kind holiday spectacle.
+Lucky you, their performance is just in time for the lunch break, so grab lunch and enjoy this one‐of‐a‐kind holiday spectacle.